mynl/aggregate/doc/2_x_case_studies.rst

 Case Studies
 ===================

-The book presents four standard case studies.
-Using the new case page, users can also create their own custom case studies and produce the standard set of exhibits by specifying the stochastic model, capital standard and cost of capital, and reinsurance.
-See new case instructions for more details.
+The book  `Pricing Insurance Risk <https://www.wiley.com/en-us/Pricing+Insurance+Risk:+Theory+and+Practice-p-9781119755678>`_  (PIR) presents four Case Studies.
+In this section we show how to reproduce all the exhibits shown in the book for each case and how users can create their own custom cases.

-Four Standard Book Case Studies
+Four Book Case Studies
 --------------------------------

-The book uses four Case Studies to illustrate the theory:

-* Simple Discrete Example
-* Tame: two tame lines
-* Catastrophe and Non-Catastrophe Case Study
-* Hurricane/Severe Convective Storm

-The Cases aim to help practitioners develop an intuition for how each method prices business, informing their selection of an appropriate method for an intended purpose without resorting to trial and error.
+The Cases are to help practitioners develop an intuition for how different methods price business, informing their selection of an appropriate method for an intended purpose without resorting to trial and error.
+The cases describe business written by Ins Co., a one-period de novo insurer that comes into existence at time zero, raises capital and writes business, and pays all losses at time one.

 The Cases share several common characteristics.